 Within the Verde Valley are numerous bluffs and mesas, and the occasional prominent peaks such as the Cedar pairs, West Cedar (elevation 5489 feet, prominence 1769 feet) and East Cedar (elevation 5449 feet, prominence 1249 feet).
 The area is best accessed via Tonto Forest Road 24, which starts about 25 miles south in the town of Carefree.
 This all-weather road runs over the west flank of West Cedar Mountain, leaving a relatively easy hike to the top, albeit with thorny brush.

 Backroads drivers love FR-24.
 It runs 33 miles total to where it connects with FR-269 (Bloody Basin Road).
 This junction lies north of West Cedar Mountain.
-A left leads back to Interstate-17, about 30 miles away and is suitable for passenger vehicles.
+A left leads back to Interstate-17, about 30 miles away and is suitable for most vehicles (see my trip report).
 A right on FR-269 leads down a rough track to the Sheep Bridge, which spans the Verde River and is a let-in point into the vast Mazatzal Wilderness.

 |From Interstate-17 in north Phoenix, exit at the Carefree Highway and drive east about 9 miles to Tom Darlington Road.
 Turn left and proceed north about two miles to Cave Creek Road, then turn right and drive a little less than 7 miles to a Y-junction, with a right leading to the Bartlett Dam at Horseshoe Lake, and a left leading north into the hills.
 This is the start of Tonto National Forest Road #24.
 Zero your odometer here.|